danimelzz/BayesianEcology/README.md

 # Introduction to Bayesian Statistics in Ecology
 In this course, I will present an introduction to *Bayesian Statistics approach used in Ecology*.
+Tutorials were adapted from Clyde et al. (2021) for ecological examples.

 ![Fig1](https://github.com/danimelzz/BayesianEcology/blob/main/figures/Thomas-Bayes.jpg?raw=true)

 ---